Road House 2 (upcoming film): Production

-In May 2024, Amazon MGM Studios announced that the sequel to Road House (2024) was officially in development, with Jake Gyllenhaal reprising his role as Dalton, as well as serving as a producer on the film.
-In April 2025, Guy Ritchie had been hired to direct, and Will Beall to write the screenplay.
-In June, Dave Bautista had been offered a role.
+In May 2024, Amazon MGM Studios announced that a sequel to Road House (2024) was officially in development, with Jake Gyllenhaal reprising his role as Dalton, as well as serving as a producer on the film.
+In April 2025, Guy Ritchie was hired to direct, and Will Beall to write the screenplay.
+In June, Dave Bautista was offered a role.
 In July, Ritchie exited the project.
 Later that month, Ilya Naishuller was in talks to direct.
 In August, Dave Bautista and Leila George joined the cast in undisclosed roles, with Naishuller confirmed to direct.
 In September, Aldis Hodge joined the cast.
-In November, six professional fighters were added to the cast along with Jay Hieron who’s returning to reprise his role in the sequel.
+In November, six professional fighters were added to the cast along with Jay Hieron, who is returning to reprise his role in the sequel.
 Andrew Bachelor, Iko Uwais, Hidetoshi Nishijima, Peter Sarsgaard, and Rob Delaney were also added to the cast.

 Filming

-Principal photography began in October 2025, in the United Kingdom, Malta, and Savannah, Georgia.
+Principal photography began in October 2025 in the United Kingdom, Malta, and Savannah, Georgia.